-The annual mean concentrations of benzene measured using non-automatic samplers over the calendar year 2021 are summarised in Figure 3, alongside the associated data capture rate.
+The annual mean concentrations of benzene measured using non-automatic samplers over the calendar year 2022 are summarised in Figure 3, alongside the associated data capture rate.
 Figure 4 provides similar statistics for the automatic monitoring of benzene and 1,3-butadiene.
 Figure 5 shows the data capture rate for other automatically measured VOC species.
-Summary statistics for other measured pollutants can be seen in Appendix A2.
+The low data capture shown for London Eltham is predominantly due to miscommunication between the building owner and the energy supplier, leading to the power to the station being cut off from mid December 2021 until 16th May 2022.
+At Auchencorth Moss, an unknown pollutant co-eluted with propene until December, therefore erroneous provisional values produced by the analyser were set to invalid by the data ratification team.
+Summary statistics for other measured pollutants can be seen in Table 7.